Quit Your Job to Travel the World

-Make a rough guess of what quality (price) of hotel you’ll be staying in, how often you will fly versus take cheaper modes of transport, and what kind of lifestyle you plan to keep when you’re on the road.
-Obviously, different areas of the world are much cheaper, too.
+Estimate hotel costs considering the quality of places you’ll want to book.
+Make a rough guess how often you will fly versus take cheaper modes of transport, and what kind of lifestyle you plan to keep when you’re on the road.

-Complete this for a trip length you could complete and then return home.
-As best as you can, budget for food, transport, entertainment, etc. Break it down in fine detail for better accuracy.
-Don’t forget an emergency fund.
+Budget for a trip length you could reasonably complete along with the costs to return home.
+Think about food, transportation, entertainment, personal care, etc. Break it down in fine detail for better accuracy.
+Don’t forget an emergency fund!

 World nomads do a variety of things to make money while traveling.
-Some use up savings and then land in a city where they work temporarily to save up for another trip.
+Some use up savings and then land in a city where they work temporarily to save more money.

-Creating a travel blog is one way to make income, but contrary to many recommendations online, this isn’t something that is going to happen overnight.
+Creating a travel blog is one way to make income, but this is something that likely won’t necessarily happen in the short term.

-Aside from finding your niche and building the actual site, you’ll need a lot of time to perfect your search engine optimization, marketing strategy and continue publishing content, among other tasks.
+Aside from identifying your niche, buying a domain name and building the actual site, you’ll need a lot of time to perfect your search engine optimization, marketing strategy and continue publishing content, among other tasks.

 Keep Your Mission in Mind

-If you’re going to quit your job to travel, you have to keep yourself structures.
-You’ll need to set goals and hold yourself accountable to accomplishing those goals.
-It’s important to prevent yourself from giving up when times get tough (believe me, it definitely happens)!
+If you’re going to quit your job to travel, you have to keep yourself structured.
+You’ll need to set goals and hold yourself accountable.
+It’s important to prevent yourself from giving up when times get tough.
+Believe me, it definitely happens!

-Along my own world travel journey, I provide the global LGBT community lots of inspiring and helpful travel information they can rely on.
+Personally, I provide the global LGBT community with lots of inspiring and helpful travel information they can rely on.
 My mission is to create authenticity in gay travel and I’ve found my niche by offering information that you won’t find on generic gay travel websites.

 Immersing myself in other cultures, gay and straight alike, is fascinating.
 I have set out to share it in a meaningful and informative way, which led to the creation of wolfyy.

 So, don’t forget to keep your own passion on the front burner.
 Don’t let everyday issues sidetrack you from your goals, however big or small.
-When you quit your job to travel, you’re investing in yourself, and so you owe it to yourself to fulfill the most enriching life dream possible.
+When you quit your job to travel, you’re investing in yourself.
+You owe it to yourself to fulfill the most enriching experience possible.